sguox002/leetcode/leetcode-all.md

 - dfs for all paths
 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-694	Number of Distinct Islands    		56.8%	Medium
+only need to remove the reference.
+->>
+<<-711	Number of Distinct Islands II    		48.6%	Hard
+supports rotation (90,180,270 degrees) or reflections for each set we save the points with 8 different format and convert to string and push into hashset. see dihedral_group in wiki
+- reflection 2, rotation 4, total 8 combinations
+- save all the 8 shapes
+- remove the reference (shift to origin)
+- sort the 8 shapes so we get the smallest representation and use it as key.
+->>

+<<-733	Flood Fill    		55.6%	Easy
+start (sr,sc) and flood fill with a new color. dfs.
+->>

 <<-749	Contain Virus    		47.1%	Hard
 given a 2d grid, 0 uninfected, 1 infected. a wall can be installed between ajacent cells.
 Each nigh the virus spreads to its neighboring cells.
 Each day you can install walls around only one region- the affected area the threatens the most unaffected cells.